Hrithik Roshan: 2013–present: Established actor with limited work

 After two years of screen absence, Roshan starred in two films in 2019, first in Vikas Bahl's biographical film Super 30, based on the mathematician Anand Kumar and his eponymous educational program.
 For the role, Roshan hired a trainer from Bhagalpur to learn Bihari accent.
 The film was released to mixed reviews but was a commercial success, grossing ₹2.08 billion worldwide.
 While NDTV's Saibal Chatterjee found Roshan miscast in his role, Michael Gomes of Khaleej Times called it one of his best performances.
 Roshan found his biggest commercial success in the highest-grossing Bollywood film of 2019, the ₹4.75 billion-earning action thriller War.
 The film, Roshan's first with Yash Raj Films since Dhoom 2, tells the story of an Indian soldier (Tiger Shroff) tasked with eliminating his former mentor (Roshan) who has gone rogue.
 Reviews for the film and the performances were positive; Rajeev Masand praised Roshan and Shroff for their commitment to the action, "bringing swag to the big stylish sequences and a visceral energy to the one-on-one punch-ups in the movie".

 Roshan's next release was three years later in Vikram Vedha (2022), a remake of the Tamil film of the same name.
 The film tells the story of Vikram, a police inspector (Saif Ali Khan) who sets out to track down and kill Vedha (Roshan), a gangster.
 It received positive reviews from critics.
 Rachana Dubey of The Times of India praised Roshan's performance, writing that he "is menacing, ruthless and extremely emotional in parts".
 The film did not perform well commercially, leading Roshan to question the kind of roles he would do in the future.
 Roshan starred in Siddharth Anand's action film Fighter (2024), with Deepika Padukone and Anil Kapoor.
 For their roles as Indian Air Force officers, Roshan and Padukone underwent martial arts training.
 Ganesh Aaglave of Firstpost praised the emotional depth of Roshan's performance and his dialogue delivery.
-It emerged as a modest commercial success.